 What’s the secret?

-Hold up or hold down and wait a a few seconds.
-This is handy little trick that I use often in the studio.
+Hold up or hold down and wait a few seconds. (←more FIT tips in that link).
+Static holds are a handy little trick that I use often in the gym studio.
 Unlike a relationship, you will be applying stress to the big muscle groups by using “classic” exercises with an isometric twist.

 Let’s start with the squat or a pile squat.
 Assume the squat position.
 Once you’re in place and in the squat, hold down (at the bottom of the squat) for 10-15 seconds.
 I use the old 1 Mississippi, 2 Mississippi count.
-Hold down for a 15 second period release out of the squat and perform 15-20 squat repetitions.
+Hold down for a 15 second period then release out of the squat.
+After you have relesed from the static hold, you will follow this up with 15-20 squat repetitions.
+(You only hold for one count followed by 20 reps)

 This little diddy works with a ton of exercises.
 Hold down at the bottom of a push up position or a seated chest press or bar bell press.
 Stay in the same pattern of counting.
 10-15 seconds is optimal.
 Release out of the push up or chest press and again begin 15-20 reps.
 Remember you only perform the hold one time.